Democratic Women's Organisation of Afghanistan

 The Democratic Women's Organisation of Afghanistan (DOAW) (Sazman-e Zanan-e Dimukratik-e Afghanistan) was a women's organisation in Afghanistan, founded in 1965.
 It was a component of the People's Democratic Party of Afghanistan (PDPA).
-It played an significant part in the history of the women's movement in Afghanistan, and replaced the Women's Welfare Association as the dominant organization of the Afghan women's movement during the communist era of the 1970s and 1980s.
+It played a significant part in the history of the women's movement in Afghanistan, and replaced the Women's Welfare Association as the dominant organization of the Afghan women's movement during the communist era of the 1970s and 1980s.
 During the Communist era, it was the spokes organ of the government's radical women's rights policy.

 Foundation

 The DOAW was founded in 1965 in Kabul by Anahita Ratebzad, Soraya Parlika, Kobra Ali, Hamideh Sherzai, Momeneh Basir and Jamileh Keshtmand.
 Anahita Ratebzad served as the president of the organization in 1965–1986.

 Prior to 1978

 When the DOAW was founded, the Women's Welfare Association was the biggest women's organization in Afghanistan, but the DOAW gradually came to replace it, and had a far more radical agenda.

 The DOAW organised women in support and defense of women's rights, which were incorporated in the constitution of 1964.
 They also organised demonstrations of women in support of women's rights, which were the first time this happened in Afghanistan.

-In 1968, when conservative members of parliament suggested that women should be banned from studuying abroad, the DOAW organized a protest, pointing out that this was banned in the constitution.
+In 1968, when conservative members of parliament suggested that women should be banned from studying abroad, the DOAW organized a protest, pointing out that this was banned in the constitution.
 Their protest resulted in the suggested law being retracted by parliament.

 In 1970, several attacks occurred in Kabul, were fundamentalist mullahs condemned women walking in the streets unveiled and dressed in modern Western clothing, and unveiled women wearing shorts and mini skirts were attacked by men, some throwing acid at them.
 The DOAW organized a mass protest of 5000 women, demanding the investigation and arrest of those responsible, resulting in both arrests and investigation of the attacks.